cyclus/cyclus/CONTRIBUTING.rst

 branch*).
 Eventually (hopefully) you come to a stopping point where you have finished your project on your work branch *AND* it compiles *AND* it runs input files correctly *AND* it passes all tests!
 Perhaps you have found Nirvana.
-In any case, you've performed the final commit to your work branch, so it's time to make a pull request online and wait for our masterr friends to review and accept it.
+In any case, you've performed the final commit to your work branch, so it's time to make a pull request online and wait for our main friends to review and accept it.

 Sometimes, your pull request will be held by the reviewer until further changes